shubhgurjar/hotel/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.

 ## Contact
-For any inquiries or feedback regarding the project, you can reach out to [Shubham Gurjar](mailto:shubhamgurjargs@gmail.com).
+For any inquiries or feedback regarding the project, you can contact me on Linkedin [Shubham Gurjar](https://linkedin.com/in/shubhamgurjar1).

 ---